 What is account management exactly?

-In technical terms, account management is a structured approach to managing and nurturing a customer’s relationship with your business to maximize value, achieve mutually beneficial goals, and retain customers.
+In technical terms, account management is a structured approach to managing a customer’s relationship with your business to maximize value, achieve mutually beneficial goals, and retain customers.
 This generally involves providing customers with service, support, and improvement or expansion opportunities that increase their consumption of a product or service and maximize retention.

 In simple terms, account management is getting to know your customers better and earning their trust, so they stick around and continually buy more products and services from you.